Swicano/Oil_Bath/README.md

 # Oil Bath Immersion Cooker
-All the information regarding the construction and running of the "Big Blue Box" built to drive 600W worth of LEDs using water cooling.

-This project is an extension of the previous, smaller blue box, and will get a more thorough writeup later
+ All the information regarding the construction and running of the "Oil Bath" built convert an analog Thermo fisher water bath into a digital Sous Vide machine.
+This project was superseded by the purchase of a commercial immersion circulator, and will get a more thorough writeup later